 Course Description: This program will give you the skills necessary to function as an Emergency Medical Technician (EMT).
 EMTs traditionally provide emergency medical care with local ambulance companies or college EMS units.
 An EMT can function as a volunteer or choose EMS as a career.
 Upon successful completion of our EMT Training Program, you will be eligible to complete the National certification exams to become a Nationally Registered (NREMT) and PA certified EMT.

 Delivery Format: ETA recognizes that people have very busy schedules and may not be able to commit to sitting in a classroom 6-10 hours or more per week.
 So we've made it easy.
 Now you can limit the number of days you must be in class to as few as 6 sessions through our hybrid/online EMT program.
 The remaining course is completed online.
 We provide all the tools and material you need to learn the core content online, at a time that works best for you.
-We then have in-class sessions to review this material and learn and practice the practical skills necessary to function as an EMT.
+You will first learn the "book work" and then watch a series of videos to learn and master the skills.
+You will then attend a few in-class sessions to review this material and practice the practical skills necessary to function as an EMT.
 This format has been proven successful and is a great alternative to a traditional classroom setting, proividing you

 have time management skills and the desire to learn.
 This format is not for everyone.

-Please note: Due to the structure of the course and relatively few in-class hours, it is extremely difficult to make-up missed hours.
+Please note: Due to the structure of the course and relatively few in-class hours, students are not permitted to miss any in-person skills hours.
 Please look at the schedule to ensure you are able to make all in-class sessions.

 Certification Exams: Upon successful completion of the EMT course, students will be issued a Certificate of